immcantation/immcantation/docs/tutorials/tutorials.rst

 folder `training <https://bitbucket.org/kleinstein/immcantation/src/master/training>`_
 in the Immcantation Bitbucket repository.

-Introductory Webinar and Jupyter Notebook
+Introductory Webinar
 -------------------------------------------------------------------------------------------

 .. image:: ../_static/start-here.png
     :alt: Start here: Introductory Webinar and Jupyter Notebook
     :align: left

-For a detailed use example for each Immcantation follow this tutorial based on our introductory webinar.
+For a detailed use example for each Immcantation follow the tutorial *Introduction to B cell repertoire analysis using the Immcantation framework*.
+This tutorial is based on our introductory webinar.
 It is also available as a Jupyter notebook (`intro-lab.ipynb`) in the `Immcantation repository <https://bitbucket.org/kleinstein/immcantation/src/master/training>`_.

+.. admonition:: Tutorial

-.. note:: *Introduction to B cell repertoire analysis using the Immcantation framework* covers:
+    :doc:`Introduction to B cell repertoire analysis using the Immcantation framework <intro-lab>` covers:

     + V(D)J gene annotation and novel polymorphism detection
     + Inference of B cell clonal relationships